CHURCH AND MISSION RESOURCES. DISCOUNTS FOR BULK SALES.

-This new publication takes readers on a walking tour of all the main Reformation sites in Oxford and in Cambridge.
+This new publication takes readers on a self-guided walking tour of all the main Reformation sites in Oxford and in Cambridge.
 It includes an Introduction and a Timeline which spans 200 years, from John Wycliffe.

 If you wish you knew more about the English Reformation, this guide is for you.
 It begins with a section called 'Start here' which leads you through the history in a digestible way.
 A Timeline sets the Oxford and Cambridge events in context.